Ferlab-Ste-Justine/clin-docs/docs/qlin_genetic/prescription/qc.md

 # Prescription Quality Control

 The **QC** tab of a prescription allows you to view various quality metrics related to the sequencing of a request.
+When a metric is out of the recommended range, a small orange or red circle is added to the tab.

 ## Request